-• Approved Meal Types Edit Check: Compare the meal types claimed to the meal types for which the site has been approved.
+- Approved Meal Types Edit Check: Compare the meal types claimed to the meal types for which the site has been approved.
 This basic edit check can detect obvious claiming errors.
-It ensures, for example, that a site approved to serve a snack only does not attempt to receive reimbursement for suppers.

-FOLLOW-UP ACTION: Sponsors must follow their own procedures for handling invalid documentation submitted by a site.
+It ensures, for example, that a site approved to serve breakfast, lunch and PM snacks does not attempt to receive reimbursement for AM snacks and suppers. - FOLLOW-UP ACTION: Sponsors must follow their own procedures for handling invalid documentation submitted by a site.
 However, all meal types claimed that are not approved must be disallowed.
 For example, the sponsor could contact the site to determine if a revision should be submitted to change the approved meal types.

-Sponsors may not retroactively revise the approved meal types in order to reimburse the site for meals already claimed.

-• Maximum Number of Meals Edit Check: Identifies the total reported counts that exceed the maximum number of meals that a site could claim in a month.
-This maximum number equals the site's total attendance, times the maximum number of approved meals that can be claimed per child (2), times the number of operating days in the claiming period.
+Sponsors may not retroactively revise the approved meal types in order to reimburse the site for meals already claimed. - Maximum Number of Meals Edit Check: Identifies the total reported counts that exceed the maximum number of meals that a site could claim in a month.
+This maximum number equals the site's total enrollment, times the maximum number of approved meals that can be claimed per child (3), times the number of operating days in the claiming period.

-EXAMPLE: If a site attendance is 50 and the site serves supper and a snack for 20 operating days, it can claim a maximum of 1,000 for each meal type, and a maximum of 2,000 total meals; 50 attendance X 2 meal types X 20 operating dates = 2,000 maximum total meals that can be claimed for the month.
+EXAMPLE: If a site has 50 children enrolled and serves breakfast, AM snack and lunch for 20 operating days, it can claim a maximum of 1,000 for each meal type, and a maximum of 3,000 total meals; 50 enrolled X 3 meal types X 20 operating dates = 3,000 maximum total meals that can be claimed for the month.

-When the sponsor prepares the claim, each site's total meals/snacks reported must be compared with the site's attendance figure for that month.
-The sponsor must develop a procedure to ensure that it's using the most current information for the claim month to conduct this edit check.
+When the sponsor prepares the claim, each site's total meals/snacks reported must be compared with the site's enrollment figure for that month.
+The sponsor must develop a procedure to ensure that it's using the most current information on enrollment for the claim month to conduct this edit check.